armytag/langs/speedlang25/grammar.md

 ## Vowels

+There are four phonemic vowels in Shátuu, differentiated by height and length.
+The close vowels are front unrounded vowels, and the short one is lower than the long.
+The open vowels don't differ in quality, only length.

 |       | Short | Long  |
 | ---   | :---: | :---: |
 | Close | e     | iː    |
 | Open  | a     | aː    |
 : Phonemic Vowels

+After a labialized consonant, the close vowels are backed and rounded and cause the triggering consonant to delabialize.
+The open vowels are not affected by labialized consonants, nor do they trigger delabialization.

 <div class="comparison col2">
 <div>/pʷe/ → [po]</div>